WICG/js-self-profiling/EXPLAINER.md

 ## Motivation

 Currently it is difficult for web developers to understand how their applications perform in the wide variety of conditions encountered on real user devices.
-A programmable JS profiling API is needed to make it possible to collect JS profiles from real end-user environments.
+A programmable JS profiling API is needed to collect JS profiles from real end-user environments.

 A native self-profiling API for JS code would also allow web developers to efficiently find hotspots in their JS code during page loads and user interactions, to assign CPU budgets to individual JS-implemented features on the page, to find unnecessary work being done on the client, and to find low-priority JS code executing in the background and wasting device power.

-Currently JS self-profiling can be done by instrumenting individual JS functions with timing code but this is cumbersome, bloats JS size, changes the code (potentially altering performance characteristics), adds overhead from timing calls, and risks missing out on hotspots in unexpected corners.
+Currently JS self-profiling can be accomplished by instrumenting individual JS functions with timing code but this is cumbersome, bloats JS size, changes the code (potentially altering performance characteristics), adds overhead from timing calls, and risks missing out on hotspots in unexpected corners.

 ## Facebook's Profiler Polyfill

-In an attempt to polyfill the missing self-profiling functionality, Facebook built and deployed its own in-page JS profiler implemented using JS and SharedArrayBuffers.
+In an attempt to polyfill the missing self-profiling functionality, Facebook built and deployed its own in-page JS profiler implemented with JavaScript and SharedArrayBuffers.
 This JS profiler was implemented using a worker thread that signaled to the main thread when it needed to record its current stack.
 The worker thread would toggle a “capture stack now” flag in a SharedArrayBuffer every few milliseconds, and the value of this flag was read by instrumentation code that was inserted at transpilation time into the beginning of interesting JS functions running on the main thread.
 If the instrumentation code saw that the flag was set, it would capture the current JS stack (using the Error object) and add it to the running profile.

 This JS profiler was enabled for only a small percentage of Facebook users, and only instrumented functions of 10 statements or more in order to limit performance impact and to limit the quantity of profiling data collected.
 Nevertheless, we found it extremely valuable for understanding Facebook.com's performance in the field and for finding optimization opportunities.